 Also, each course product page has a suggested number of online sessions as well as a suggested number of exploratory class periods needs for the course.
 You may use the number of days given here to decide how many courses your students will be able to cover in the allotted time.

 Is it possible for me to replace users who do not complete courses, such as in the event students change schools, transfer in, or get expelled?

 Based on the way the program is set up, once a student is enrolled, the course or courses become available to him or her.
-With the program being online, the work can be completed from various locations on various devices.
+With program lessons and activities being online, the work can be completed from various locations on various devices.
 Therefore, students who leave your school could still complete the courses and gain the remediation or enrichment they need.
-If there is a potential issue of students leaving before courses are completed or entering later in the school year, it may be a good idea to discuss a plan at the school level, such as charging a fee for incomplete courses.
+If there is a potential issue of students leaving before courses are completed or entering later in the school year, it may be a good idea to discuss a plan at the school level.

-How do you suggest I keep students from sharing answers while completing the online courses?
+How do you suggest I keep students from sharing answers while completing the online assignments?